lizadaly/utopia-novels/books/arqtiq/book.md

 us each winter around her fireside to comfort us in its warm beams.

-“What is aurora?"
+“What is aurora?

 “Yearly we ask this question.
 None have answered us.
 We yearly invite our subjects to explore her confines, whence she lights her beacon.
-We invite now.”
+We invite now.

 “Who will descend the Glory Hall to pay devoirs to the country’s goddess.”